 A Memorandum of Understanding (MOU) is a short written statement outlining the agreement between two or more parties who agree to do or not to do certain things moving forward into the future.
-In the Collins English Dictionary, the document is an agreement between the parties that isn't a legally binding contract.
+In the Collins English Dictionary, the document is an agreement between the parties that isn't a legal document.
 So, while an MOU isn't legally enforceable, it is a written record that often acts as the first step in creating a formal contract.

 A Memorandum of Understanding is sometimes also known as a “letter of intent.”
 However, this isn’t entirely correct.
 See our “MOU vs Letter of Intent” to learn more.
 Both an MOU and a letter of intent can be used for diplomatic communication between the parties since it serves to ensure that those involved are on the same proverbial page.

 Memorandums of Understanding are somewhat complicated documents that occupy the space between informal agreements and legally-binding contracts.
 In this guide, we detail the differences between MOUs and other business agreements, how to write one, and when to use one.
 With the information provided, you'll be better prepared to utilize MOUs.

 Individuals and organizations use MOUs in a variety of situations including:

 Another form of MOUs used in business and for personal reasons include an information memorandum.
 This document explains the information that the parties have related to whatever situation or project they're involved in.
 It may also be called a memorandus.

 Governments use MOUs within their agencies and in international relations.
 For example, during the 2004 United States presidential campaign, John Kerry and George W. Bush agreed to a 32-page MOU that created guidelines for their televised presidential debates.
 In 1972, President Richard Nixon signed an MOU with the Soviet Union that established a telecommunication link between the two countries in order to prevent nuclear war.
 Under international law, MOUs are considered a type of treaty.